Our National Board

-People Performance Resources (PPR)
+President & CEO, People Performance Resources (PPR)

 Gabriela is the founder of People Performance Resources (PPR), a full-service HR consulting firm established in 2010 with a focus on small-to-midsize organizations and nonprofits.
 Gabriela is a passionate and strategic HR subject matter expert.

-She and her team deliver best practices in operational excellence, high-level decision making, bilingual/bicultural expertise, board governance support, CEO succession planning, human capital analysis, executive assessment/coaching, effective communications, conflict resolution, performance management, compensation, organizational development, diversity, strategic planning and development, change management, employment compliance, executive search, and talent acquisition.
+Gabriela and her team deliver best practices in operational excellence, high-level decision making, bilingual/bicultural expertise, board governance support, CEO succession planning, human capital analysis, executive assessment/coaching, effective communications, conflict resolution, performance management, compensation, organizational development, diversity, strategic planning and development, change management, employment compliance, executive search, and talent acquisition.
 Gabriela and her team at PPR have worked with Out Teach leading two regional executive searches for Texas and the Southeast regions.